Characters, Commutators and Centers of Sylow Subgroups: Introduction

 To prove Theorem B, we pin down the structure of $G$ in terms of composition factors under the assumption $|P:\ZB(P)|=p^2$ (see \autoref{center} below).
 This extends the celebrated structure theorem on groups with abelian Sylow $p$-subgroups.

 The question on whether the character table of a finite group $G$ determines $|P'|$ or $|\zent P|$ seems very difficult to solve.

 Finally, we discuss the algorithm to detect whether $|P:P'|=p^2$ from the character table, which leads to some interesting problems.
 Recall that the characters of $G$ determine the characters of $G/N$ whenever $N\nor G$, and therefore, when studying properties of a Sylow $p$-subgroup of $G$ and characters, we may always assume that $\oh{p'} G$, the largest normal subgroup of $G$ of order not divisible by $p$, is trivial.
+As usual, we denote by ${\rm Irr}_{p'}(G)$ to be the set of the irreducible complex characters of $G$ of degree not divisible by $p$.
 As we shall prove, the following holds.